Kinovea/kinovea-docs/source/userinterface/preferences/capture.rst

 The options on this page let you configure the automated naming system for image snapshots of the camera stream.

-The final path and file name is created by concatenating the Root, Sub directory and File values.
+The final path and file name is created by concatenating the :guilabel:`Root`, :guilabel:`Sub directory` and :guilabel:`File` values.
 Each field can contain special macros referring to context variables that are automatically inserted in the final path.

 If no context variable are used at all, the file naming system will prepare the next recording by automatically incrementing a counter and appending a number to the file name.

 If the computed value result in the same name as an existing file the capture screen will prompt for overwrite confirmation.

-To view the list of available context variables click the % button next to the Sub directory or File fields.
+To view the list of available context variables click the :guilabel:`%` button next to the :guilabel:`Sub directory` or :guilabel:`File` fields.

 The following context variables are available: